Users Created Event

 notifications.NewService,

-notifications.NewSubscribers,Step 12: Add The Event Bus Provider
+notifications.NewSubscribers,Step 13: Add the Event Bus Provider

 Wire can now satisfy users.NewUserEventPublisher.

-Update wire/inject_app_services.go so it includes:
+Update app/wire/inject_services_app.go so it includes:

 func provideEventBus(manager *events.Manager) events.Bus {